 View course descriptions for

-AC 231 Principles of Accounting I (3) This course provides a foundational understanding of financial accounting.
+AC 231 Principles of Accounting I (3) Offered Fall, Spring.
+This course provides a foundational understanding of financial accounting.
 In addition to the accounting cycle and the basics of accounting systems, specific issues related to cash, accounts receivable, inventories, and fixed assets are also learned.
 The student presents information on the income statement, statement of owner’s equity, and the balance sheet in good form and order.
-Fall, Spring.

-AC 232 Principles of Accounting II (4) Prereq.: At least “C-” in AC 231.
+AC 232 Principles of Accounting II (3) Offered Fall, Spring.
+Prereq.: At least “C-” in AC 231.
 This course provides a study of financial accounting with an emphasis on corporations.
 Students demonstrate knowledge in accounting for investments, current and long-term liabilities, and stockholder’s equity as well as preparation and presentation of the statement of cash flows and financial statement analysis.
 Selected managerial accounting topics are also presented.
-Meets 5 hours a week.
-Fall, Spring.

-AC 301 Cost Accounting (3) Prereq.: At least “C-” in AC 232.
+AC 301 Cost Accounting (3) Offered Fall.
+Prereq.: At least “C-” in AC 232.
 The student will apply cost accounting principles and procedures in the computation and recording of job order and process and standard costing.
 The student will also prepare and use cost reports to control organizational costs.
-Fall.

-AC 432 Advanced Accounting II (3) Prereq.: At least “C-” in AC 431.
+AC 432 Advanced Accounting II (3) Offered Spring.
+Prereq.: At least “C-” in AC 431.
 The students will learn to record and report financial transactions for multinational, governmental, not-for-profit, partnership, and financially distressed entities.
 Interim and segmental reporting principles will also be applied.
 Meets 4 hours a week.
-Spring.

-AC 463 Advanced Auditing (3) Prereq.: At least “C-” in AC 462.
+AC 463 Advanced Auditing (3) Offered Spring odd.
+Prereq.: At least “C-” in AC 462.
 Students will enhance their general audit planning and working paper skills as well as learn the concepts and standards associated with other attestation services, internal audits, and governmental audits.
 Students use computer-assisted auditing tools and apply statistical sampling techniques to form audit judgments.
 While studying the legal liability of auditors, students also examine AICPA standards that govern the professional conduct of auditors.
-Fall odd.